 Counties Manukau Health Maternity Services

-- Lead Maternity Carer (LMC) Having a LMC is the best sort of care for women in New Zealand and you can find contact details from GP's, the internet or the lists we produce.
-If you have no luck yourself or if you prefer, we can help you find one in your area.
-Call the maternity administration team on (09) 276 0044 ext 58187.
-They will take your details and connect you with midwives from your area, who have a space at the time of your due date and send you a letter giving you the midwife's name and number.
+- Lead Maternity Carer (LMC) - Click here to find a midwife or phone the maternity administration team on (09) 276 0044 ext 58187.
+They will take your details and connect you with midwives from your area who have a space at the time of your due date, and send you a letter giving you the midwife's name and number.
 The LMC midwife will then give you a call.
 LMCs have easy access to specialists and to both primary birthing units and hospital facilities.

 - Counties Manukau Health Caseloading Team These DHB employed midwives work as a team to provide continuity of care throughout your pregnancy, labour and postnatal period.
 A team midwife is available 24 hours per day, 7 days per week.
 The midwives have easy access to the specialists.
 They are based at Botany primary birthing unit.

 - Primary Maternity Services A midwife will contact you to arrange an appointment.
 Antenatal clinics are held in community clinics often at GP surgeries, at the three primary birthing units in Pukekohe, Papakura and Botany Downs or at your home if you have difficulty coming to a clinic.
 Your midwife will make sure you have her contact details.

 Birthing at one of the Primary Birthing Units is a safe and home-like choice for low-risk women.
 If you live near to Middlemore Hospital you can still choose to birth at one of the units :

 - Botany Downs Primary Birthing Unit